Brisbane Metro: Construction

+By February 2023, the project's cost had increased to an expected $1.7 billion.
+A contributing factor was the inclusion of a new $450 million bus station to be built at Woolloongabba, in line with the main South East Busway.
+This was to be funded with $150 Million contributed by all three levels of government under the SEQ City deal.
+The project would've seen $70 million in resumptions with the new station requiring the deviation of the existing busway, and new layover facilities for charging electric buses with the existing facilities sold off to private developers.
+A $9.5 million business case completed into the station with the project deemed complete.
+The remaining funding was then pulled from the project with $150 million going into the business case for extensions and new routes This funding is not included in the overall total for the Brisbane Metro project of $1.55 billion.

+King George Square station undergoing upgrade work for Brisbane Metro.

-Also in February 2023, construction began on the 213-metre tunnel beneath Adelaide Street in the CBD, which will provide a connection between North Quay and the King George Square busway station.
-The tunnel would connect the South East Busway with the Inner Northern Busway and reduce the number of buses running on city streets.
+Also in February 2023, construction began on the 213-metre tunnel beneath Adelaide Street in the CBD, which provided a connection between North Quay and the King George Square busway station.
+The tunnel connects the South East Busway with the Inner Northern Busway and reduced the number of buses running on city streets.
 Construction was expected to take at least twelve months.

 In October 2024, it was announced that Melanie Zanetti, the voice of Chilli Heeler from popular TV show Bluey would provide the voiceover for the passenger announcement system on the Brisbane Metro.

-The Brisbane Metro vehicles began trial passenger service on the morning of 21 October 2024, operating on route 169 between Eight Mile Plains and the University of Queensland.
+Brisbane Metro Hess Lightram 25 vehicles began trial passenger service on the morning of 21 October 2024, operating on route 169 between Eight Mile Plains and the University of Queensland.
 This trial ended on 18 November 2024, with regular buses returning to the 169.